-“It’s nice to have that pillow and knows that someone cares about you.”
+“It’s nice to have that pillow and know that someone cares about you.”

 Ron Sabino grew up in New York City, a melting pot of people from around the world.
 He made it a point to learn how to say something in different languages.
 What he didn’t know at the time was how caring people from around the world would offer him a measure of comfort in a time of stress and uncertainty during his open heart surgery recovery.